6 Feb 2026

 "I am excited to help recognise excellence in VE and contribute my experience to celebrating those who inspire the game.
 Judging the awards allows me to celebrate the people within our sport and support the continued growth of our community"

-Please take 5 minutes to recognise the people who pushed you, supported you and made your season unforgettable/better.
+Please take five minutes to recognise the people who pushed you, supported you and made your season unforgettable/better.
 Those who had your back, lifted the energy or quietly put in the work all season.
 Your nominations should recognise the effort, leadership, improvement and sportsmanship not just the star players.
 Who has made your and others season better?
 Often, being nominated by team-mates means more than winning.

 Roberto Rigante